 Margaret works with donors who are ready to sell their Virginia land preservation tax credits and manages the accompanying tax credit transfers.
 She also works with those who wish to support conservation in Virginia by purchasing land preservation tax credits.
 Margaret joined Conservation Partners in 2005, bringing extensive experience in office management, finance and customer relations to the team.
 Margaret’s free time is often spent on the ball-field with her husband, Jimmy, and three kids, Piper, Payton, and Tre.

 Bridget serves as first point of contact for landowners and their professionals while supporting the Conservation Partners easement team.
 Her responsibilities include office and data management, the coordination, preparation, and processing of tax benefit documents.
 Along with a master’s degree in history, Bridget brings years of experience in customer service, office management, and program management to Conservation Partners.
 Several years ago, she and her husband, Kyle, fell in love with the beauty of Virginia when they visited from their then-home of Buffalo, NY.
-Bridget and Kyle promptly moved to Lexington, where they are raising their two sons and are preparing to welcome baby boy #3.
+Bridget and Kyle promptly moved to Lexington, where they are raising their three sons: Owen, Sammy, and Teddy.

 E.C. heads our community engagement through creative outreach to help individuals understand the benefits of working with Conservation Partners and the importance of greater conservation.
 She focuses on generating new conservation easements by connecting with people throughout the Commonwealth and on program development, including expanding marketing initiatives.
 Her degrees in Environmental Studies and Business Administration from Washington and Lee University perfectly align with Conservation Partners’ initiatives.
 E.C. is excited to have moved back to Virginia, this time in Charlottesville, where she explores the outdoors and good restaurants with her boyfriend, Jonathan, and pup, Lulu.